r-Techsupport/rTS_Wiki/docs/guides/Important-drivers-to-download.md

 This guide is to quickly set up your Windows desktop after installation of Windows.
 It will outline the key necessary steps to quickly set up your PC in installing drivers so you can begin using it as soon as possible.

+{: .info .info-icon }
+> Reinstalling Windows<br/>
-> ❗ For installing/reinstalling Windows, please refer to [this guide](/docs/installations/win).
+> For installing/reinstalling Windows, please refer to [this guide](/docs/installations/win).

 ## Drivers/Applications you need to download:

 To find most necessary drivers, you would need to head to the motherboard page.
 This can easily be found by searching for `<Company name> <Motherboard model> drivers` in a search engine, for example: `ASUS TUF X670e Plus Wifi drivers`.

+{: .info .info-icon }
+> Different Motherboard variants<br/>
-> ❗ Note that some motherboards have the WiFi variant named differently to their standard products. `ASUS TUF X670e Plus Wifi` is a different motherboard to simply `ASUS TUF X670e Plus`!
+> Note that some motherboards have the WiFi variant named differently to their standard products. `ASUS TUF X670e Plus Wifi` is a different motherboard to simply `ASUS TUF X670e Plus`!

+{: .info .info-icon }
+> Laptops and prebuilts<br/>
-> ❗ For laptops and prebuilts, the same logic also applies.
+> For laptops and prebuilts, the same logic also applies.
 If from an OEM like HP and Dell, search up your laptop and exact model, for example `Dell Vostro 7590 drivers`.
 To find the laptop/prebuilt model exactly, refer to the FAQ below.
 Do note that non-OEM prebuilts, such as Origin PC, Build Redux, etc. utilize commercial products so the previous points apply instead.

 ### Important drivers: